Last Updated on January 19, 2022 by Admin

 While working women today are more educated and professionally advanced than ever before, men dominate the corporate world.
 This New York Times bestseller, “The Confidence Code,” points out that the main reason for this inequality is confidence.

 One of the Books for Beginners job seekers.
 Authors Claire Shipman and Katty Kay, who also co-wrote the bestselling “Womenomics,” offer advice on understanding and applying confidence for women of all ages and phases of their careers.
-With research in genetics, gender, behavior, and cognition, and examples from the authors’ lives and of other successful women, this motivational yet practical guide will help women get the careers they want.
+With research in genetics, gender, behavior, and cognition, and examples from the authors’ lives and other successful women, this motivational yet practical guide will help women get the careers they want.

 Book 1: Mind is your Business